Anshuman-J/Zimbra-/EXPRESSCLUSTER X for Zimbra.md

      NOTE -
      - If you are doing Zimbra fresh Installation make sure you should be install Zimbra on mirror disk partition.

-     - After Zimbra Installation you need to take backup of zimbra files.
+     - After Zimbra Installation you need to take backup of zimbra files as below steps.

      - Firstly stop the zimbra service on server.

             systemctl stop zimbra